How to Write a Credit Dispute Letter

 How to write a credit dispute letter

 Now that you have a better idea of what a credit dispute letter is, the next step is to learn how to write one.
 Traditionally, consumers would send handwritten credit dispute letters to the credit bureaus.
-However, these days, it’s much more common to send a typed version through the mail or even to simply submit the information directly to the credit bureaus themselves through an online submission form.
+However, these days, it’s much more common to send a typed version through the mail or even to submit the information directly to the credit bureaus themselves through an online submission form.

-That said, when you’re ready to put your letter together, use the following steps as a template:
+That said when you’re ready to put your letter together, use the following steps as a template:

 Ensure you address it correctly